HaluDeCassia/remesha-next/README.md

 ![](/docs/demo_edit.gif)

 When the cycle is over, you will get an challenge.
 If completed, win experience point (xp).
-Up your level to complete challenges.
+Complete challenges to Up your level.

 ![](/docs/demo_levelup.gif)